lrjsec/lrjsec.github.io/_posts/2025-02-28-SilverPlatter.md

 tim@silver-platter:/var/log$ grep -ir "password"
 ```

 The `-i` flag Makes the search case-insensitive, allowing for matches regardless of letter case.
 The `-r` flag recursively searches through directories and all files within them.

 This command will search recursively through all the logs and searches for the keyword password.
 Let's see if we find anything juicy!

-Lo' and behold we caught something!
+**Lo' and behold we caught something!**

 ![Log Pswd](logpass.png){: width="1200" height="600"}

 ```bash
 USER=root ; POSTGRES_PASSWORD=_Zd_zx7N823/
 ```

-Seems like this user tyler has sudo and root access!.
 >tyler:_Zd_zx7N823/
+Seems like this user `tyler` has `sudo` access!.

 ```bash
 tim@silver-platter:/var/log$ su tyler